Skip to main content

 "Through interviews with system-affected academics, Tietjen interweaves personal experiences as a system-affected individual with cutting-edge scholarly articulation of why the legal system must be radically transformed.
 This book underscores the very reason why those closest to the problem need to be part of the solution."—Calvin John Smiley, author of Purgatory Citizenship: Reentry, Race, and Abolition

-"Justice Lessons is a powerful treatise against an increasingly neoliberalized Ivory Tower that devalues the lived experiences of those who walk its halls.
+"Justice Lessons is a powerful treatise against an increasingly neoliberalized ivory tower that devalues the lived experiences of those who walk its halls.
 Tietjen provides a paradigmatic and novel framework to underscore the power and intelligence of system-affected scholars and students by arguing for including organic knowledge within academic discourses.
 This book is a sobering and unique commentary on diversity and inclusion processes in higher education."—Jason M. Williams, coeditor of Abolish Criminology